fkzrh/gephi-plugins/README.md

 - Create a .jar-File out of the compiled project with the sbt "assembly" command.
 - Right click on the project and select "Properties".
 Go to "Libraries and import this .jar-File into the NetBeans project as "Wrapped JAR".
 - Right click on the project, select "Clean and Build" and then select 'Run'.
 This starts Gephi with this plugin.
+- To package the project to a Gephi plugin, Select File > Package as > NBMs and create the NetBeans module which can be installed as a plugin in Gephi.

 More info on developing a plugin for Gephi can be found in the [gephi-plugins](https://github.com/gephi/gephi-plugins) repository